 Remember – most countries drive on the right hand side of the road, which can be a hazard for UK drivers used to driving on the left.

-Never drive after drinking alcohol or taking drugs, or if very tired.
+NEVER drive after drinking alcohol, taking drugs or if very tired.

 Avoid overcrowded, poorly maintained ferries, trains, buses, or minivans.